Corie Steinke ’09

 “The Religion and Philosophy departments opened my eyes to the diverse and interesting world in which we live.
 I am grateful to the professors and staff for their support during this eye-opening process.”

 Megan currently works for The Medical Group of Ohio, an independent physician organization.
 She serves as their Senior Analyst, working to analyze data, improve processes and ensure the integrity of the physician network.
 She also works with all departments within the organization and a wide-array of people from all walks of life.
-In 2014 she will graduate with a Master’s degree in Business Administration.
+In 2014 she earned a Master’s degree in Business Administration.